alibabacloud-howto/microservices/README.md

 mvn -v
 ```

-This tutorial is checked with the following enviroinment:
+This tutorial was checked with the following enviroinment:

 * Java: 11.0.2
 * Maven: apache-maven-3.6.0